 What are the benefits of participating in the program?

 Some benefits of participating in the program are: enhanced and consistent training; working knowledge of response procedures during an emergency; opportunity to assist with campus drills, exercises and other activities.
-Participants will receive free backpack containing emergency preparedness equipment.
-Upon completing the program, participants will be invited to attend a formal graduation ceremony and receive a certificate of completion.

 What classes are involved in the program?